jcszymansk/nixcasks/README.md

 The applications' list is updated from Homebrew daily by a github action, so ```nixcasks``` has almost no delay behind the Homebrew.

+Overrides: this allows specifying app-specific attributes which are not included in `casks.json`

 ### What is being tested

-- Overrides (on branch `feature/overrides`); this should allow for specifying app-specific attributes which are not included in `casks.json`
+- Applications which require renaming (`target` attribute; on branch `feature/app-redirect-target`)

 ### What is not yet supported

-- Applications which require renaming (`target` attribute)
+- `binary` artifacts
+- custom taps

 ### What will (probably) never be supported